Patrick Mincey is a trial lawyer.

 He represents clients in white collar crimes, in general Federal and State prosecutions, and in business litigation.
 He heads the firm’s White Collar & Criminal Defense Group, and assists clients investigated across the country.

-He defends individuals, professionals, corporations and their executives who are the targets of investigations of crimes such as health care fraud, mail and wire fraud, and embezzlement.
-In his general Federal and State practice, he defends individuals for offenses ranging from drug trafficking to death penalty cases.
+He defends professionals, corporations and their executives who are the targets of investigations of crimes such as health care fraud, mail and wire fraud, and embezzlement.
+In his general Federal and State practice, he defends people in offenses ranging from drug trafficking to death penalty cases.

-He has been called on to represent judges, prosecutors, law enforcement and other ranking government officials in high-profile litigation.
+Mr. Mincey has advocated for judges, prosecutors, law enforcement and other ranking government officials in high-profile litigation.

-With more than 75 attorneys in the firm’s offices across North Carolina, Mr. Mincey’s defense team collaborates with other practice groups to offer a complete assessment of criminal and civil exposure to ensure comprehensive solutions for all aspects of a client’s interests.
+With more than 75 attorneys in the firm’s offices across North Carolina, Mr. Mincey’s team collaborates with numerous practice groups to offer a complete assessment of criminal and civil exposure to ensure comprehensive solutions for all aspects of a client’s interests.

 Mr. Mincey has been awarded with Martindale Hubbell’s AV Preeminent Peer Review Rating, which for more than a century has been the gold standard in attorney ratings.
 In 2014, the legal community recognized Mr. Mincey by selecting him to the National Trial Lawyers Top 100 Criminal Defense Attorneys.
 He is regularly invited to speak on white collar and criminal defense issues across North Carolina.

 Mr. Mincey graduated from Davidson College with degrees in both English and French Literature.
 He studied abroad at both the London School of Economics and New York University’s Paris Campus.
 Mr. Mincey is fluent in French and the fourth-generation trial lawyer in his family to train at Mercer University in Macon, Georgia.